liftedinit/alberto/README.md

 # Albert

-Albert by L1 Labs is a cryptocurrency wallet that can hold identities and manage communications with a ledger running as a module on a server that supports the Omni Protocol.
+Albert by L1 Labs is a cryptocurrency wallet that can hold identities and manage communications with a ledger running as a module on a network that supports the Many Protocol.

 ## Getting Started